canon

 The temptation with any AI-powered tool is to make generation the primary action.
 The problem is that AI-generated documentation you haven't read is documentation you haven't written.
 It might be 80 percent right and 20 percent confidently wrong in ways that only surface when a developer implements something incorrectly six months later.

-canon is built around a different principle: every field is an editable textarea.
+canon is built around a different principle: every field is an editable textarea that grows as you type.
 The Suggest button fills it in, but the designer owns it.
 AI-generated content carries a visible indicator until the user makes their first edit, marking a clear distinction between what was generated and what was confirmed.
 That distinction matters for trust, and trust is what makes documentation actually get used.

 The Design